these photographers are using bubblegum body horror to fight objectification

 Best friends and collaborators Prue Stent and Honey Long often circle around shared ideas, but they're always linked in their ongoing exploration of what it means to be a woman.
-It is, of course, a topic populating so much of the art world in 2017, but the duo's approach has always set them apart.
-Their new joint show Soft Tissue is indicative of their sweet, bubblegum body horror approach.
+It is, of course, a topic populating so much of the art world in 2017, but the duo's approach as always sets them apart.
+Their new joint show, Soft Tissue, is indicative of their sweet, bubblegum-body-horror approach.
 They move beyond archetypes and classic representations, to draw on the flesh and folds that envelope our hearts and minds.

-Their figures are often faceless and unidentifiable, reduced to flesh, blood, bone, spit and sweat.
-It sounds Cronenberg-esque, but Prue and Honey exercise their strange ability to lend a sensitivity to the least human human-forms.
-We caught up with them to hear more about the sticky, strange and undeniably lovely world they've created for themselves.
+Their figures are often faceless and unidentifiable, reduced to flesh, blood, bone, spit, and sweat.
+It sounds Cronenberg-esque, but Prue and Honey exercise a strange ability to lend a sensitivity to the least human human forms.
+We caught up with them to hear more about the sticky, strange, and undeniably lovely world they've created for themselves.

 You both share a lot of key themes and preoccupations across your work, what is this show trying to explore in particular?

 Broadly speaking I guess it would be the elusive nature of trying to depict femininity.
 We share a fascination and appreciation for bodily details, or processes that seem to have a life of their own.
 Those that allude to the deeper complexity of inhabiting a body, beyond cultural classifications, the inherent mystery and magic of it.

 How does the title Soft Tissue relate back to that?

 Soft Tissue seemed to sum up the subject matter of our show really well.
 Mainly we have depicted skins and body parts mingling with different synthetic materials that have some kind of anthropomorphic quality but also carry an association with stereotypical femininity.
 The idea of tissue speaks to the breaking down of a conceived body into matter that can be reconfigured and examined.